-The velocity can be specified using the optical, radio, or relativistic convention (default radio).
+The velocity can be specified using the optical, radio, or relativistic convention.
+A number of different frames are available and the must useful of these are heliocentric, barycentric, topocentric and lsrk.
+The velocity is used to convert the rest frequencies of the spectral windows to the observed equivalent and for barycentric and heliocentric, this is done in the same frame i.e. the "observed" velocity will remain in that frame.
+In the case of lsrk though, the OT performs an additional conversion to the barycentric frame.
 When changing the source velocity reference system between the available options of heliocentric, barycentric, topocentric, lsr and lsrk, the OT is not able to convert the velocity and you will be reminded of this via a pop-up dialogue.

 The velocities must be sufficiently similar such that all the sources can be observed in a single band.
 In addition, a maximum of five tunings per Science Goal are allowed and thus the sources must be grouped in velocity space in such a way that this limit is not exceeded.
 The OT will issue an error if this is the case.
+This issue is explained more in Section 5.3.3.8.